gburgyan/go-ctxdep/Readme.md

 - **With mocking frameworks**: Verbose setup, runtime reflection, less clear intent
 - **With global variables**: Can't run tests in parallel, hidden dependencies

-The factory pattern preserves the natural structure of your code while making it completely testable.
+The adapter pattern preserves the natural structure of your code while making it completely testable.

 ### Cleanup behavior